helixml/zed/crates/external_websocket_sync/README.md

 # External WebSocket Thread Sync for Zed Editor

+**Status**: ✅ FULLY IMPLEMENTED AND TESTED

+This crate provides a WebSocket protocol for external systems to control Zed's AI agent threads.
+The protocol is stateless - Zed only knows about `acp_thread_id`, and external systems maintain all session mapping.

+**See**: `/WEBSOCKET_PROTOCOL_SPEC.md` for the complete authoritative specification.

 This crate provides a generic system for synchronizing Zed editor conversation threads with external services via WebSocket connections, enabling real-time collaboration and integration with AI platforms and other external tools.

 ## Features